What equipment needed for rock climbing, especially outdoor?

 Climbing Outdoor Prerequisites

-Here are a list of prerequisites for climbing on your own outdoor:
+Here is a list of prerequisites for climbing on your own outdoor:

 - Know how to lead climb